-• Low-touch surfaces (any surface that has minimal contact with hands) must be cleaned and disinfected daily (e.g. Window ledges, doors, sides of furnishings etc.)
+- Low-touch surfaces (any surface that has minimal contact with hands) must be cleaned and disinfected daily (e.g. Window ledges, doors, sides of furnishings etc.) - Carpets are to be vacuumed daily when the rooms are available, e.g., during outdoor play

-Clean and Disinfect as Required:
+Clean and Disinfect as Required